Skip to main content

 Portugal vs Greece Tax Comparison

 Greece has created multiple pathways for high-net-worth individuals and pensioners to minimize tax burden.
 These regimes operate under Articles 5A, 5B, and 5C of the Greek Income Tax Code and represent some of the most generous incentives in Europe.
 This is Greece's headline incentive for entrepreneurs and employees relocating to the country.
-Ready to plan your Portugal tax position with confidence?
-Scope and fee confirmed in writing before work begins.
+30-minute founder-led call + Position Memo by email, usually up to 2 pages.

 Chapter I